FoundationDB/fdb-record-layer/docs/Coding_Style.md

 future.

-The thread pool `Executor` has a limited number of threads that are used to invoke the lambda in the `CompletableFuture` when it completes, so if that completable makes a blocking call, it has permenantly consumed the `Executor` thread until the completion of that operation.
+The thread pool `Executor` has a limited number of threads that are used to invoke the lambda in the `CompletableFuture` when it completes, so if that future makes a blocking call, it has permenantly consumed the `Executor` thread until the completion of that operation.
 In the case where the blocking call is waiting for another future to complete (e.g. `asyncToSync()`, `join()` or `get()`) you